srobo/team-emails/SR2021/2020-11-13-sr2021-kickstart-details.md

 Kickstart will be streamed live on **21st November 2020 at 00:00**.
 Here we'll announce the game for this year, go into further details on how the competition year will work, and of course answer any questions you have.

+If you've signed up for the competition, you'll receive the access details for your team.
+With these you can create user accounts for your competitors to give them access to the IDE and forum.
+We recommend creating accounts for competitors before kickstart to ensure they can get started straight away.

 Visit [our website](https://studentrobotics.org/events/sr2021/kickstart/) for more information, and a link to the livestream.

 ## Sign up